While a combo of medication and therapy can help you manage bipolar disorder, treatment doesn’t end there.

 Mood stabilizers

-One of the most common types of meds for bipolar disorder are mood stabilizers.
-These work by helping regulate mood and reduce symptoms of mood episodes.
+One of the most common types of meds for bipolar disorder is mood stabilizers.
+These medications work by helping regulate mood and reduce symptoms of mood episodes.

 Lithium is one of the most commonly prescribed mood stabilizers.
 It’s typically recommended as a first-line treatment for bipolar disorder.